management

 KARPMAN TRIANGLE

-The Victim: The Victim’s stance is “Poor me!”
-The Victim feels victimized, oppressed, helpless, hopeless, powerless, ashamed, and seems unable to make decisions, solve problems, take pleasure in life, or achieve insight.
-The Victim, if not being persecuted, will seek out a Persecutor and also a Rescuer who will save the day but also perpetuate the Victim’s negative feelings.
+The Victim: The Victim’s stance is “Poor me!”.
+The Victim feels oppressed, helpless, hopeless, powerless, ashamed, and unable to make decisions, solve problems, take pleasure in life, or gain insight.
+If not being persecuted, the Victim will seek out a Persecutor and also a Rescuer who will save the day—yet also reinforce the Victim’s negative feelings.

 The Persecutor: The Persecutor insists, “It’s all your fault.”
-The Persecutor is controlling, blaming, critical, oppressive, angry, authoritative, rigid, and superior (source: Wikipedia).
+Controlling, blaming, critical, oppressive, angry, rigid, and superior, the Persecutor embodies the role of the oppressor (source: Wikipedia).

-1) These roles are not authentic behaviors.
-The Drama Triangle is basically a sort of role play that anyone endorse upon a particular situation.
+1. These roles are not authentic behaviors.
+The Drama Triangle is a kind of role play that people adopt in certain situations.

-2) And everyone has at least one role that they feel very comfortable in (though not always consciously), and most of us have one role that we automatically step into in challenging the situations.
+2. Everyone has at least one role they feel comfortable in (often unconsciously), and most of us have one role we automatically step into when challenges arise.

 The key?
 Self-awareness!